ianstewartbrooks/postgres-pgadmin4-containers/Readme.md

 # Postgres & PGAdmin4 script

-This docker-compose script creates a postgres and pgadmin4 container.
+This docker-compose script creates a container for postgres and onother one for pgadmin4.

 ## Setup
-Changes the values in the .env files to your liking before running docker-compose up -d
+Change the values in the .env files to your liking before running ```docker-compose up -d```

 ## Useful commandline commands